open-austin/influence-texas/README.md

+# Influence Texas has launched!
+Checkout the live webapp at https://app.influencetexas.com/
+Find more information at https://www.influencetexas.com/

 # Welcome & Project Summary
 Welcome!
 We’re so glad you’ve found your way to INFLUENCE TX.
 This project was started at [ATX Hack for Change](http://atxhackforchange.org/) June 2-4, 2017 by [Amy M. Mosley](https://github.com/AmyMosley), a former investigative reporter who was frustrated by a fruitless search for fact-based, unbiased sources for information during the toxic 2016 election cycle.
 In 2017 all ATX Hack for Change projects were aligned with United Nations Sustainable Development Goals.
 This project falls under [*Goal 16: Promote just, peaceful and inclusive societies*](http://www.un.org/sustainabledevelopment/peace-justice/).

 The premise is this, Politicians lie.